uci-cbcl/FactorNet/README.md

 * `-f factor`.
 The transcription factor to train.
 If not specified, multi-task training is used instead.
 * `-m meta`.
 Meta flag.
 If used, model will use metadata features.
 * `-g gencode`.
 GENCODE flag.
 If used, model will incorporate CpG island and gene annotation features.
+* `-mo motif`.
+Canonical motif flag.
+If used, model will initialize first two kernels to PWM of canonical motif (forward and reverse complement).
 * `-o outputdir`.
 Output directory.
 Will not be overwritten if already present (required, unless `-oc` used).
 * `-oc outputdirc`.
 Output directory.
 Will be overwritten if already present (required, unless `-o` used).